kfchou/kfchou.github.io/_posts/2026-04-12-wiki-skills.md

 Retrieval is a skill problem, not a database problem.
 The agent can read a 30-line index and decide which two pages are relevant to the current task.

-## Getting Started

-If you're already using Claude Code:

-1. Install wiki-skills: follow the instructions at [github.com/kfchou/wiki-skills](https://github.com/kfchou/wiki-skills)
-2. Run `/wiki-init` — it asks four questions and bootstraps the structure
-3. Run `/wiki-ingest` on a few sources to seed the wiki
-4. Run `/wiki-query` to ask questions; save useful answers back as pages
-5. Adapt the skills: change the index taxonomy, adjust page formats, add `wiki-query` calls to your existing workflow skills

-The skills are a starting point, not a finished product.
-The goal is a wiki that reflects how your domain is actually structured — maintained by your agent, readable by you.